 Since his first solo exhibition in 1968, Suga has presented work on over 400 occasions in numerous exhibitions both within Japan and abroad.
 Recent years in particular have seen remarkable developments and achievements in his career.
 In 2016 he held solo exhibitions at Pirelli Foundation’s HangarBiocca in Milan and Dia: Chelsea New York, in addition to a two-person exhibition with Karla Black at The Scottish National Gallery of Modern Art in Edinburgh.
 He was selected for the 57th Venice Biennale, “VIVA ARTE VIVA” in 2017, receiving high acclaim for Law of Situation in which he recreated of one of his early representative works in the form of an installation floating on water.
 In that same year Suga participated in the group exhibition “Japanorama: New Vision of JAPAN from 1970,”curated by Yuko Hasegawa that was held at the Centre Pompidou-Metz in France.
-In 2018, solo exhibitions of his works were held concurrently across three venues in Tokyo at THE CLUB (Ginza), Tomio Koyama Gallery (Roppongi), and 8/ ART GALLERY/ Tomio Koyama Gallery (Shibuya).
-This year, Suga was invited to serve as a guest artist for “30th Anniversary of the Yokohama Museum of Art: Meet the Collection” (~until June 23, 2019) to create unique encounters between his own works and those he selected from the museum collection.

 Suga’s works are also housed in numerous prominent museums throughout the world including the Centre Pompidou, Dia: Chelsea, the Tate Modern, Dallas Museum of Art, M+, The Museum of Modern Art, New York, Guggenheim Abu Dhabi, The Scottish National Gallery of Modern Art, and the Museum of Contemporary Art, Tokyo.